 Fun Upcycled Denim Tin Can Planters

-To make this planter unique and to show off the different shades of indigo in denim, I used just the seams and hems for this upcycle.
+Guess what?
+I managed to marry the two with this gorgeous recycled jean planter.
+To make this planter unique and to show off the different shades of indigo in denim, I used just the seams and hems of jeans for this upcycle.

 What you need to make a recycled Jean planter

 - The seams, hems, and waistbands from a few pairs of old jeans